(eye oh PROE mide)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience flushing, sensation of warmth, headache, back pain, nausea, or dysgeusia.
-Have patient report immediately to prescriber signs of renal impairment, angina, arrhythmia, tachycardia, severe dizziness, syncope, dyspnea, strength differences from one side to another, difficulty speaking or thinking, change in balance, nail discoloration, vision changes, excessive weight gain, edema of extremities, bradycardia, blurred vision, signs of thrombosis, significant injection site pain or irritation, or urinary retention (HCAHPS).
+• Patient may experience flushing, sensation of warmth, headache, back pain, nausea, vomiting, or change in taste.
+Have patient report immediately to prescriber signs of kidney problems (urinary retention, blood in urine, change in amount of urine passed, or weight gain), signs of severe cerebrovascular disease (change in strength on one side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight), angina, arrhythmia, severe dizziness, passing out, nail discoloration, vision changes, shortness of breath, excessive weight gain, swelling of arms or legs, seizures, bradycardia, or severe injection site pain or irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.